Nut-Stack/BazzarBot/README.md

 # BazzarBot
 Hypixel Skyblock Bazzar Product Viewer

+I made this little product a while ago and decided to make it public.
+I found that it is incredibly usefull at squashing those whom bid over when buying, and destroying those whom bid under you when selling.
+Happy Capitalism!

 If you want to use, you need to:
 Get your API key from Hypixel Skyblock
 Put it into the code where approperiate (under the animate(i) function)